ramonriserio/kubeadm-on-ubuntu/README.md

 ```
 kubeadm init --pod-network-cidr=10.200.0.0/16 --apiserver-advertise-address=<CONTROL PLANE IP>
 ```
-Then copy and paste the command after the text "To start using your cluster, you need to run the following as a regular user:"
+&emsp;Then copy and paste the command after the text "To start using your cluster, you need to run the following as a regular user:"

-This command is like below:
+&emsp;This command is like below:
 ```
 kubeadm join <api-server-ip:port> --token <token-value> --discovery-token-ca-cert-hash sha256:<hash value>
 ```